 Meditation and mantra practice with the help of a mala has been used as a powerful tool for centuries.
 It can help to calm, regroup, heal and spiritually evolve into our best selves.

-Mantra is a wonderful addition to any physical yoga practice with many varying benefits.
-Not only does repetition of sound vibrate and loosen the fascia (tiny muscles) around the head, neck, and shoulder area of the body, it also lengthens the exhale (calming) part of the breath, and provides a calm focus point for the mind.
-Mantra, added before, during, or after an asana practice, or, it can be integrated across the entire practice!
+Mantra is a wonderful addition to any physical yoga practice with versatile benefits.
+Not only does repetition of sound vibrate and loosen the fascia (tiny connecting muscle-like tissues) around the head, neck, and shoulder area of the body, it also lengthens the exhale (calming) part of the breath, and provides a calm focus point for the mind.
+Mantra can be added before, during, or after an asana practice, or, it can be integrated across the entire practice!

-All mantra have specific meanings, but no matter the unique sounds, any mantra will also promote a physiological response in a practitioner’s body.
-The lengthening of the exhale and addition of vocal vibrations activate the parasympathetic nervous system, creating a space for the mind to find calm and relaxation.
+All mantra have specific meanings, as well as the unique sounds.
+A mantra will also promote a physiological response in a practitioner’s body.
+The lengthening of the exhale and addition of vocal vibrations activate the parasympathetic nervous system, creating a space for the mind to find calmness and relaxation.